 The European rabbit is native to southwestern Europe and northwest Africa.
-It has, however, been widely introduced elsewhere, including Hawaii.
+It has, however, been widely introduced elsewhere, including in Hawaii.
 Compared with the brown and mountain hare, the European rabbit is smaller and has proportionately shorter legs.

 The feral rabbit can be found on Lehua and Manana Island, where eradicative measures have been taken.